-We will not go deep examining advantages and disadvantages of each OS, instead we will only share our experience.
+We will not go deep examining the advantages and disadvantages of each OS, instead, we will only share our experience.
 Having Windows for mining sounds attractive, but in reality, this is probably the most unstable and complicated option if we dive into details.
 However, it is probably the least scary option if you want to try mining with your existing PC to see how it generally works and get a concrete understanding.

-HiveOS is relatively new option which is free to connect first 3 mining rigs and is quite straightforward to set up and to run.
+HiveOS is a relatively new option which is free to connect first 3 mining rigs and is quite straightforward to set up and to run.
 After you run the mining rig with pre-installed HiveOS Linux build the process will ask you to connect the mining rig you’ve created in your online cabinet.
 Then, all configuration and management happen online.

 Once you set up the OS you will need to install a mining software, choosing the most popular is a safe and stable option: